Cokoino/Android-bluetooth-APP/README.md

 # Android-bluetooth-APP
-Android bluetooth APP，version constantly upgrade，welcome to download to use.
+Base on MIT App Inventor,android bluetooth APP,version constantly upgrade,welcome to download to use.